Councilor Vs. Counselor: There Is A Difference

 Grief Counselors - work with those who have suffered a loss of a loved one to death.

-Sex Counselors/therapist - work with couples or individuals experiencing issues of sexual nature or with sexual intimacy.
+Sex Counselors/therapists - work with couples or individuals experiencing issues of sexual nature or with sexual intimacy.

 Mental health counselors- work with individuals who have been diagnosed with depression and other mental health disorders that can be managed through a range of therapies.

 These are just a few of the umbrellas under which you can find a counselor specific to your needs.
 It is important to find the right counselor for your specific situation.
-For example, if you had a broken wrist, while a podiatrist, a foot doctor, does know bones, he or she is would not be the best choice for a broken wrist.
+That way you can get the best help for what you're going through and be mentally healthy.
+For example, if you had a broken wrist, a podiatrist or a foot doctor, who does know bones, would not be the best choice.
+You want to see the specialist who knows how to treat the issue that you're looking to get help with.
+That gets you on the road to mental health wellness faster.

-Here at Betterhelp.com there is an entire network of licensed counselors with expertise in various areas of mental health and counseling.
-Click here to be matched with a qualified counselor specific to your need.
+Here at Betterhelp.com, there is an entire network of licensed counselors with expertise in various areas of mental health and counseling.
+They are here to provide you with the tools to help yourself.
+Click here and be matched with a qualified counselor that's specific to your needs.